alexgo-io/alexlab-doc/product-features/farming/faqs.md

 <summary>How can I restake my rewards in the farm?</summary>

-Restaking your rewards in the farm is an effective strategy for generating compound interest, but not as straight forward.
+Reinvesting your rewards in the farm is an effective strategy to achieve compound interest, but it requires a few extra steps.
 To restake, you will need to transform your rewards into LP tokens first.
-There are two scenarios to consider:
+There are two scenarios to consider.

 * **Case 1:** The reward token is one of the trading pair tokens.&#x20;
 * **Case 2:** The reward token is none of the trading pair tokens.

-Here are the steps to "re-farm" your rewards:
+Here are the steps to restake your farming rewards:

 1. [Swap](https://app.alexlab.co/swap) the rewards in order to obtain the liquidity pool trading pair tokens.
 This may involve one swap for Case 1 and two swaps for Case 2.
 2. [Provide liquidity](https://app.alexlab.co/pool) to the pool associated with the trading pair to receive LP tokens.